-You already know that the Tax Cuts and Jobs Act of 2017 have many nonprofits worried about declining charitable gifts because the act nearly doubles the standard deduction for individuals.
+You already know that constant tax law changes have many nonprofits worried about declining charitable gifts, especially when an act nearly doubles the standard deduction for individuals.

 The Worried Fundraiser

 Fundraising professionals focus on income as a measure of giving ability.
 The worried fundraiser thinks this way.
 “The prospective donor won’t give, because she won’t save money by being charitable.
 I won’t raise enough money to make my annual goals.
 My charity won’t accomplish its mission, and I’ll lose my job.
 What am I going to do?”

 Here’s what you are going to do.
 You are going to focus on net worth instead of income.
 Net worth is the value of an individual’s entire estate.
 It’s everything that he or she owns, not just income.
 Like real estate, investment accounts, business assets, collections, insurance contracts, collections, and whatever else has a value that a prospective donor may own or have a right to.

 Net Worth is an Untapped Resource

 To make the most of net worth, you need a planned giving program.
 You need to ask donors about real estate, investment accounts, collections, and business interests.
 Let prospective donors know that they can give these assets away during their lifetime or after they pass away.
 You can even show them that they can make major gifts and possibly increase their annual cash flow with a charitable remainder trust or gift annuity.